-Cystoscopy is a diagnostic test done so that the surgeon can see directly into the lower urinary tract (bladder and urethra).
+Cystoscopy is a procedure that allows the surgeon to see directly into the lower urinary tract (bladder and urethra).
 A lighted, tubular telescope-like instrument called a cystoscope is placed into the bladder through the urethra.

 Water flows through the cystoscope so the surgeon can see the bladder, urethra and the insertion of the ureters into the bladder.
 X-rays may be done along with cystoscopy to look for different problems with the ureter or kidney.
 It is done under general anesthesia so your child will feel no pain.